meghancampbel9/meghancampbel9/README.md

 ### About

-Fullstack software engineer who loves turning complex ideas into intuitive products
+I'm a fullstack software engineer with a background in mechatronics, who loves turning complex ideas into intuitive products

 ### Stack